 -

-8Replace synthetic dish sponges with natural loofah or sisal brush Twist natural sponge 2-pack is $7.
-Lowest-priority swap but also the cheapest.
+8Replace synthetic dish sponges with natural loofah or sisal brush A pack of natural loofah dish sponges is the cheapest swap here — lowest-priority, but easy on the wallet.

 The Complete Plasticproof Guide